PyromancerBoom/Orbital23/README.md

 ## What Else? <a name="misc"></a>

-- Nothing for now :p
+- Nothing for now :p.
+Hope you liked this project.

 <a href="#top">Back to top</a>